vex-protocol/privacy-policy/PrivacyPolicy.md

 ## Feedback

-If you have any questions or comments about our privacy policy, feel free to get in touch at yukio@incinerator.xyz.
+If you have any questions or comments about our privacy policy, feel free to get in touch at yuki@vex.wtf.